Cell Phone Radiation Charts – (SAR) Levels Of Popular Phones

 Specific Absorption Rate is an indicator of how much EMF radiation body tissue absorbs when you're using a cell phone and is one way to measure and compare the harm of different devices.

-In this article, I wanted to provide a resource to compare and contrast the SAR levels of many popular phones and talk a bit about what Specific Absorption Rate is, and how we can use it.
+In this article, I wanted to provide a resource to compare and contrast the SAR levels of many popular phones and talk a bit about what the Specific Absorption Rate is, and how we can use it.

 What Is Specific Absorption Rate (SAR)?

-In August of 1996, the Federal Communication Commission published rules on EMF exposure limits for cell phone manufacturers.
 These published guidelines outlined and defined Specific Absorption Rate (SAR) as a measure of the rate that body tissue absorbs radiation when you are using a cell phone.

 They decided that the maximum Specific Absorption rate should be 1.6 w/kg of body weight for any cell phone manufacturer.
 They decided on this amount because of the thermal effects of EMF radiation.